-Jose ‘Migue’ Malave Death: Father Of 11 Murdered While Protecting His 8-Year-Old Son From Armed Robbers
+Jose ‘Migue’ Malave Death: Father-Of-11 Murdered While Protecting His 8-Year-Old Son From Armed Robbers

 Police arrived to find Malave unresponsive, and he was declared dead a short time later.
 One of the man’s daughters was also slashed during the robbery attempt, reports noted.

-Police arrested 17-year-old male for the murder of Jose Malave, charging the teen with a number of crimes including felony murder, armed burglary, weapon offenses, and conspiracy.
+Police arrested a 17-year-old male for the murder of Jose Malave, charging the teen with a number of crimes including felony murder, armed burglary, weapon offenses, and conspiracy.
 Another warrant has been issued for 19-year-old Nasiar Day, who will be facing the same charges as the unnamed teenager, CBS reported.

 Authorities are still searching for Day, and are asking anyone with information on his whereabouts to contact the Hudson County Prosecutor’s Office Homicide Unit at (201) 915-1345 or send information anonymously to the Hudson County Prosecutor’s Office official website.